 This approximate separatrix has the following application: setting

-It should be stressed that these linear inequalities on the constant combinations are not exact, but are useful in ensuring interactive graphics function.
+It should be stressed that these linear inequalities on the constant combinations are not exact, but are useful in ensuring that interactive graphics will function.

 The reversal of the relationship between reduced constants for negative exponents implies that there will be a symmetry relation between pairs of exponents.
 Explicitly separating negative signs,